 Depending on what you order, you’ll end up spending between €5-15.
 As well as the food, Brunch & Cake sells a really good coffee, making it the perfect destination for fighting out a morning hangover.

 Brunch & Cake has now become a classic in Barcelona, and is a place of reference if you’re after a mid-morning bite with a friend in the area.
 If you’re really hungry, bear in mind that they don’t take bookings, so on busy days you might have to wait for a table.
 If you can get it, there is also outdoor seating in the street.
+In fact, it seems things have gone so well for them that they’ve opened another Brunch & Cake in calle Rosselló, which is normally slightly less full.

 Best brunch in Eixample – Copasetic